 The World Population day is on the 11th of July.
 As the name suggests, this day concerns the issues regarding population and was originated to spread awareness about its rapid escalation.
 It is celebrated all over the world.
 The World Population Day history dates back to the 11th of July 1989 when the governing council of the UNDP (United Nations Development Program) came up with this idea of influencing and educating a large number of people at a time.
-The global population touched five billion around 1989 it was then that the concept of the World Population Day was conceived.
-It is commemorated in order to spread awareness among the people about the population that escalades every year.
+The global population touched five billion around 1989 it was then that the concept of World Population Day was conceived.
+It is commemorated in order to spread awareness among the people about the population that escalates every year.
 This day plays a great role in bringing the issue of the growing population into the concern of the people.
-China and India are the two most populated countries of the world.
+China and India are the two most populated countries in the world.

 There are many issues that the world goes through today, one of which is the growing population.
 This is an issue that affects so many factors including the natural resources for the sustenance of all the living beings.
-It is obvious that the growth in population increases the demand of resources.
+It is obvious that the growth in population increases the demand for resources.

 Let’s look at some of the negative impacts of the growing population-

 - Lack of Water Supply – One of the main negative environmental impacts that the overpopulation has led to is the deficiency in the supply of adequate and clean water.
 There are many parts of the world that goes through the crisis of clean water due to which the people are compelled to use contaminated water which contributes to the escalation of epidemic diseases.
 Rivers are mostly used for irrigation as a result of which they dry up before reaching the people.

 - Deforestation – A large number of forests are cleared for industrial, agricultural, and urban use every year.
 When there is a rapid growth in the population, the demand for crops and wood would also increase resulting in a massive clearing of forests.
 Then there is the need for space as well, people require an area for accommodating themselves.
 More people, more houses, buildings, stores, vehicles, etc.